 Hi.
 I’m Tom.
 I make films and public programs.
 Infographics, photography, and I write, too.
 Plus, I teach stuff about media-making.

 Director.
 Reporter.
 Editor.
 Animator.
 Videographer.
-Creative Strategist.
+Event Producer.
 Amazon and Serengeti Explorer.

 So, a little about me.
-I’m a Jackson Wild and Webby award-winning filmmaker, public programs producer, and educator with over a decade of experience.
-I make videos, write stories, take photos, design infographics, and develop creative content strategies.
-I’ve made stuff for PBS (like PBS Nature and PBS Digital Studios), Popular Science (where I was the Head of Video, Editorial & Branded), and The Field Museum (where I documented scientists in the field and lab for a YouTube channel called The Brain Scoop).
-Making films is how my reflection ended up in one of the most perfectly round objects on planet Earth—a silicone sphere used to redefine how we measure things in the universe.
+I’m a Jackson Wild and Webby Award-winning filmmaker, journalist, and public programs producer with over a decade of experience.
+I create videos, produce live events, write stories, take photos, and design infographics.
+I’ve made stuff for PBS (like NATURE on PBS and PBS Digital Studios), Popular Science (where I was the Head of Video, Editorial & Branded), and The Field Museum (where I documented scientists in the field and lab for a YouTube channel called The Brain Scoop).
+Making films is how my reflection ended up in one of the most perfectly round objects on planet Earth—a silicon sphere used to redefine how we measure things in the universe.
 But, that’s not all I do.

 I was a National Park ranger at Jamaica Bay Wildlife Refuge along the coast in Queens, New York.
-I developed lesson plans, produced educational materials, and led classes about urban ecology and climate change for NYC school kids.
-After I hung up my hat, and as part of a National Science Foundation grant, I developed and taught a graduate STEM science communication course at the University of North Carolina at Charlotte, which provided students with tools to turn research into visual media.
+I taught kids about urban ecology, protected endangered piping plovers, and kayaked radioactive waterways (NYC baybee!).
+After hanging up my hat, I developed and taught a graduate STEM science communication course at the University of North Carolina at Charlotte through a National Science Foundation grant, giving researchers the tools to turn data into visual media.
+For the past couple of years, I’ve guest-lectured on science filmmaking at NYU.

 Three and a Half Short Lessons About Organic Chemistry (Chemistry Shorts)